openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

   * `enc_values_supported`: REQUIRED.
 Array containing a list of the JWE [@!RFC7516] encryption algorithms (`enc` values) [@!RFC7518] supported by the Credential and Batch Credential Endpoint to encode the Credential or Batch Credential Response in a JWT [@!RFC7519].
   * `encryption_required`: REQUIRED.
 Boolean value specifying whether the Credential Issuer requires the additional encryption on top of TLS for the Credential Response.
 If the value is `true`, the Credential Issuer requires the encryption for every Credential Response and therefore the Wallet MUST provide encryption keys in the Credential Request.
 If the value is `false`, the Wallet MAY chose whether it provides encryption keys or not.
 * `credential_identifiers_supported`: OPTIONAL.
 Boolean value specifying whether the Credential Issuer supports returning `credential_identifiers` parameter in the `authorization_details` Token Response parameter, with `true` indicating support.
 If omitted, the default value is `false`.
+* `signed_metadata`: OPTIONAL.
+String that is a signed JWT.
+This JWT contains Credential Issuer metadata parameters as claims.
+The signed metadata MUST be secured using JSON Web Signature (JWS) [@!RFC7515] and MUST contain an `iat` (Issued At) claim, an `iss` (Issuer) claim denoting the party attesting to the claims in the signed metadata, and `sub` (Subject) claim matching the Credential Issuer identifier.
+If the Wallet supports signed metadata, metadata values conveyed in the signed JWT MUST take precedence over the corresponding values conveyed using plain JSON elements.
+If the Credential Issuer wants to enforce use of signed metadata, it omits the respective metadata parameters from the unsigned part of the Credential Issuer metadata.
+A `signed_metadata` metadata value MUST NOT appear as a claim in the JWT.
+The Wallet MUST establish trust in the signer of the metadata, and obtain the keys to validate the signature before processing the metadata.
+The concrete mechanism how to do that is out of scope of this specification and MAY be defined in the profiles of this specification.
 * `display`: OPTIONAL.
 Array of objects, where each object contains display properties of a Credential Issuer for a certain language.
 Below is a non-exhaustive list of valid parameters that MAY be included:
   * `name`: OPTIONAL.
 String value of a display name for the Credential Issuer.
   * `locale`: OPTIONAL.
 String value that identifies the language of this object represented as a language tag taken from values defined in BCP47 [@!RFC5646].
 There MUST be only one object for each language identifier.